huggingface/hub-docs/docs/hub/deprecated/adding-a-library.md

 Before you begin, we recommend you create a [Hugging Face account](https://huggingface.co/join) from which you can manage your repositories and files.

-If you need help with the integration, feel free to open an [issue](https://github.com/huggingface/huggingface_hub/issues/new/choose), and we would be more than happy to help you!
+If you need help with the integration at any point, feel free to open an [issue](https://github.com/huggingface/huggingface_hub/issues/new/choose), and we would be more than happy to help you!

 ## Installation